 *

-Despite centuries of hard work by dedicated designers, conventional instruments also do not produce totally uniform and regular sounds.
+Despite centuries of hard work by dedicated designers, even conventional modern instruments don’t put out completely well behaved and regular sounds.
 String and brass instruments have wolf notes, while the lowest notes of a piano are only somewhat there.

-However players of such instruments, rather than being encouraged to take advantage of these interesting irregularities, are instead strictly disciplined to avoid them.
+Sadly students of such instruments are not encouraged to explore these interesting irregularities, instead they’re strictly disciplined to avoid them.

 Consider for example the fate of someone learning to play the cello, a totally awesome instrument capable of making an astonishing range of different sounds.
 But pretty quickly frowns and harsh comments from their teacher make it quite clear most of these are absolutely forbidden.

-So they’re trained to avoid sounds that fall between the official notes ( Notation ), to avoid squeaks, to avoid whisper tones, and to produce a consistently loud round sound ( Practice ).
+So they’re trained to never play sounds that fall between the official notes, to be embarrassed by squeaks, to avoid whisper tones, and to produce a consistently loud round sound.

-Which is perfectly reasonable and correct if one’s object is to learn to play Bach ( a most laudable object ), but if one is looking to produce musical newness this sort of training is counter productive since it puts the seeker into a mental straightjacket.
-Because by the time someone has become proficient on the cello, they’ve learned to avoid 90% of the sounds which their instrument is capable of making.
+Which is perfectly reasonable and correct if one’s object is to play Bach, but if one’s looking for musical newness this sort of training is counter productive, it merely locks the student into a mental straightjacket.

 *